 Commissioning assistant sequence Explanations and references Commissioning Language By programming unit If commissioning is to be carried out at the programming unit of the heat generator.
-By software tool The device automatically switches on the WiFi Access Point.
-Further commissioning steps according to the instructions of the software too used (e.g. "ViStart app") Note Apps for commissioning and service are available for iOS and Android devices.
-Download on the App Store GET IT ON Google Play Trade fair mode Only for demonstration purposes.
-Do not select for standard heating mode.
-Measuring units Date and time Operating mode Weather-compensated operation The outside temperature sensor must be connected.
+By software tool The appliance automatically switches on the WiFi Access Point.
+Further commissioning steps according to the instructions of the software tool used (e.g. "ViStart app") Note Apps for commissioning and service are available for iOS and Android devices.
+Download on the App Store Google Play Trade fair mode Only for demonstration purposes.
+Do not select for normal heating mode.
+Measuring units Date and time Operating mode (only Vitodens 2xx) Weather-compensated operation The outside temperature sensor must be connected.
 Continuous operation Operation with constant flow temperature Room temperature-dependent operation A room temperature controller/room thermostat (accessories) must be connected to plug 96.
 Only one heating circuit without mixer in the system.
-Building type Detached house One shared holiday program and time program for DHW heating Apartment building Holiday program and time program for DHW heating can be set separately Filling and venting See chapters "Filling the heating system" and "Venting the heating system".
-Gas type When operating with LPG or natural gas M switch to "LPG" Flue system type Single connection Only one heat generator is connected to the flue system (delivered condition).
+Building type Detached house One shared holiday program and time program for DHW heating Apartment building A separate holiday program can be set for each heating circuit Gas type If operating with LPG, switch to "LPG" Flue system type (only Vitodens 2xx) Single connection Only one heat generator is connected to the flue system (factory setting).
 Multiple connections Several heat generators are connected to the flue system.
-After confirmation with \checkmark , lowing chapter. an automatic test of the flue gas temperature sensor is carried out.
-See the fol- f no further settings are to be performed, the commissioning assistant can now be closed.
-System scheme Heating circuit 1 Heating circuit without mixer Heating circuit 2, 3 Heating circuits with mixer DHW Settings for DHW heating according to the system components Not installed System without DHW heating Cylinder with one sensor , Cylinder with one sensor and DHW circulation pump
+Filling and venting , System pressure: Set value Range Select the set system pressure, e.g. 1.5 bar.
+Select the range within which the system pressure can fluctuate around the set value, e.g. +/-0.5 bar.
+When the value falls below the set range for a certain period of time (set value [1.5 bar] - range [0.5 bar] = 1.0 bar), fault message F.74/warning message A.11 is displayed.
+Filling: See chapters "Filling the heating system" and "Venting the heating system". lowing chapter. an automatic test of the flue gas temperature sensor is carried out.
+See the fol- e performed, the commissioning assistant can now be closed.
+System scheme Heating circuit 1 Heating circuit without mixer or heating circuit without mixer with external hook-up Heating circuit 2, 3 Heating circuits with mixer or heating circuits with mixer with external hook-up